-This paper examines these three groups of drivers with regard to their potential to cause flood regime changes.
-From a conceptual hydrological understanding of flood
+This paper examines the three above-mentioned groups of drivers with regard to their potential to cause flood regime changes.
+From a conceptual hydrological understanding of flood processes, a strong dependence on spatial scales of the relative impact of these drivers can be expected.
+The schematic in Fig. 1 shows present-day flood discharges in a hypothetical catchment with a wide floodplain attenuating the flood peak discharge magnitudes at an intermediate catchment scale.

-- 5 processes a strong dependence on spatial scales of the relative impact of these drivers would be expected.
-The schematic in Fig. 1 shows present day flood discharges in a hypothetical catchment with a wide floodplain attenuating the flood peaks at an intermediate catchment scale.
-The thin line illustrates the effects of one of the three groups of drivers on the flood peaks. - River training or floodplain removal (Fig. 1a) will increase the flood discharges downstream of the river modification.
-Land use changes such as urbanisation or deforestation normally occur at small scales within a catchment, so their effects will decrease with catchment size (Fig. 1b).
-However, throughout history there have been large-scale land use changes such as deforestation in the Middle Ages or changes in agricultural - practices around 1990 in the lower Danube basin.
+River training or floodplain removal (Fig. 1a) will increase the flood discharges downstream of the river modification.
+Land use changes such as deforestation or urbanisation normally occur at small scales within a catchment, so their effects will decrease with catchment size (Fig. 1b).
+However, throughout history there have been large-scale land use changes such as deforestation in the Middle Ages or changes in agricultural practices around 1990 in the lower Danube Basin.
 Overall, the combined effects can be spatially complex (Kovács et al., 2012), hence the location of land use changes within the catchment will ultimately influence the scale effect.

-Changes in climate variables such as increasing or decreasing rainfall intensity occur at large (synoptic) spatial scales and may result in consistent changes of various magnitudes within a region, without obvious relation to spatial scales (Fig. 1c).
-In the specific case of convective - 20 without obvious relation to spatial scales (Fig. 1c).
-In the specific case of convective precipitation increases, larger increases in the flood peak would be expected at a small catchment scale.
+Changes in climate variables such as increasing or decreasing rainfall intensity occur at large spatial (synoptic) scales and may result in consistent changes of various magnitudes within a region, without obvious relation to spatial scales (Fig. 1c).
+In the specific case of convective precipitation increases, larger increases in the flood peak discharge would be expected at a small catchment scale.